 - The accused did not reasonably believe that the complainant consented to the touching.

 Our sexual assault lawyers in Melbourne can evaluate whether these elements exist in your case.
-Call us to get expert legal advice.
+Call us at (03) 9131 2000 to get expert legal advice.